happycodinguk/telegram-system-monitor/README.txt

 2FA
 CPU temperature

-Please be aware this script is compiled with my knowledge and snippets found across forums/web pages.
+This script is compiled with my knowledge and snippets found across forums/web pages.
 Should have made a note of them really.
 Thanks for the snippets guys.
 If you would like a credit on this GIT, drop me a message and I'll add ya!
 Better still join in and lets get some more notifications added...
 Or clone it and improve!